Printed circuit boards

 Growing demand for critical metals

-Demand for critical metals like copper continues as technology develops and natural resources deplete, widening the supply gap.
+Demand for critical metals like copper continues to grow as new technologies develop and natural resources deplete, widening the supply gap.

 Export and landfilling of e-waste